kimfucious/netlify-forms-formik/README.md

 [Formik](https://www.npmjs.com/package/formik) is a great library that "removes the tears" :sob: from form creation in React.

 The problem is that forms rendered via React don't work out of the box with Netlify forms.
-It's not that they're doing anything wrong, it's just kinda how things are.
-Thankfully, they're nice enough to have given us a way to work around this issue.

 ## tl;dr